-The statistics listed provide an overall picture of crime at Marshall B. Ketchum University for calendar years (January 1 to December 31) for the past three years.
+The statistics listed provide an overall picture of crime at MBKU for calendar years (January 1 to December 31) for the past three years (2022-2024).
 This report meets all reporting requirements as set forth in the Clery Act.
 Criminal statistics are updated by October 1 of each year and include data from the three previous calendar years.

-It is the University's policy to ensure that crime on campus is accurately reported and analyzed for the development of new programs that will aid in crime prevention.
+The University's policy is to ensure that crime on campus is accurately reported and analyzed in order to develop new programs that will aid in crime prevention.
 Crime statistics for public property adjacent to the University are requested from and provided in part by Fullerton Police Department on the main campus, Anaheim Police Department for Ketchum Health, and Los Angeles Police Department for University Eye Center Los Angeles and other local, state, and federal law enforcement agencies, whose jurisdictions incorporate the immediate campus and/or non-campus properties and facilities of MBKU.
-Statistics regarding certain law violations resulting in campus disciplinary actions are collected from University Student Affairs.
+Statistics regarding certain law violations resulting in campus disciplinary actions are collected from Student Services.
 Clery Act statistics are also collected from individuals with significant responsibility for student activities.
 Crime statistics are reported pursuant to the guidelines as specified in the Clery Act, as defined under the FBI Uniformed Crime Reporting procedures, and separated by the following geographical areas:

-- · On campus - Public property adjacent to the University - · Non-campus, University-owned, leased, or controlled property located other than on the main or branch campuses - Note: MBKU does not have any officially recognized student organizations with off-campus locations
+- On campus

+- Public property adjacent to the University

+- Off-campus, University-owned, leased, or controlled property located other than on the main or branch campuses

+Note: MBKU has no officially recognized student organizations with off-campus locations.

 In accordance with 34 C.F.R. § 668.46, MBKU may not withhold, or subsequently remove, a reported crime from its crime statistics based on a decision by the court, coroner, jury, prosecutor, or other similar non-campus official.
-MBKU will indicate in the "unfounded" category any crime that has been fully investigated by a law enforcement agency and the investigating agency has determined, based on the results of the investigation and evidence, that the crime report is false or baseless and therefore "unfounded."
+MBKU will indicate in the "unfounded" category any crime that a law enforcement agency has thoroughly investigated, and the investigating agency has determined, based on the investigation and evidence, that the crime report is false or baseless and therefore "unfounded."

-Crime statistics concerning this campus and others can also be found on the Department of Education website.
+Crime statistics concerning MBKU and other schools may be found on the Department of Education website.
 The statistics listed in the table below are being provided as part of MBKU's commitment to the safety and security of our campus and facilities, and to comply with the Clery Act.